 Whilst skin-tight lycra may not appeal to everyone, it is the best type of clothing to be worn whilst rowing.
 It not only reduces the potential for entanglement but also tends to hold less moisture whilst exercising anaerobically and/or whilst it is raining.

-Single scullers and anyone in the bow seat of a coxless boat should always wear either a white or high vis top.
+Single scullers and anyone in the bow seat of a coxless boat should always wear a high vis top.

 As you progress, you may want to purchase the following items of clothing: